tfabris/BlueGigaEmpeg/README.md

 Arduino.

-The empeg tuner module will no longer work after this modification, and damage may occur if you connect one your player.
+The empeg tuner module will no longer work after this modification, and damage may occur if you connect one to your player.
 If you have a tuner module, now is a good time to disconnect it from the sled and put it away.

 ####  Disassembly of empeg Car: